-- 1. Whether an undesirable change would be produced in the character of the neighborhood, or a detriment to nearby properties would be created, by the granting of the requested area variances. - 2.
-Whether the benefit sought by the Applicants could be achieved by some method, feasible for the Applicants to pursue, other than area variances. - 3.
-Whether the requested area variances were substantial. - 4.
-Whether the requested area variances would have an adverse effect or impact on the physical or environmental conditions in the neighborhood or district. - 5.
-Whether the difficulty claimed by the Applicants was self-created.
+- the requested area variances. - 2.
+Whether the benefit sought by the Applicants could be achieved by some method, feasible for the Applicants to pursue, other than area variances. - physical or environmental conditions in the neighborhood or district.

-The Board was also aware of its obligation to grant the minimum variances that it deemed necessary and adequate and at the same time preserve and protect the character of the neighborhood and the health, safety and welfare of the community.
+The Board was also aware of its obligation to grant the minimum variances that it deemed neighborhood and the health, safety and welfare of the community.